rse/speechflow/README.md

   Purpose: **volume muting node**<br/>
   Example: `mute()`
   Notice: this node has to be externally controlled via REST/WebSockets!

+  > This node allows muting the audio stream by either silencing or even
+  > unplugging.
+It has to be externally controlled via REST/WebSocket, e.g.

   | Port    | Payload     |
   | ------- | ----------- |